crystalline/PixelScript/README.md

 * `writeFile(file_path, data)` - writes a javascript string (encoded as utf8) or an Uint8Array to file, rewriting previous content if any, or creating a new file.
 * `appendFile(file_path, data)` - appends a javascript string (encoded as utf8) or an Uint8Array to file.
 Creates new file if there isn't any at file_path.
 * `load(file_path)` - execute javascript source from file at file_path, prints error if no file is available at file_path.

+# Advanced features
+* `noWindow` if you set this variable to true before or inside init() then pixelscript won't create a window for you, i.e. it will run as a console application.
+Useful for testing.

 # Examples
 There are several examples provided: